 - 11th Generation Intel® Core™ i7-1185G7 Processor with vPro™ (3.00 GHz, up to 4.80 GHz)

 This device comes with an integrated Intel® Iris® Xe Graphics while the RAM (LPDDR4x memory) capacity with a maximum operating frequency of 4266MHz hits 16GB.
-Furthermore, the SSD is PM9A1 from Samsung and it a PCI-E 4.0 protocol NVMe hard drive with a capacity that ranges from 256GB to 1TB.
+Furthermore, the SSD is PM9A1 from Samsung and it is a PCI-E 4.0 protocol NVMe hard drive with a capacity that ranges from 256GB to 1TB.

 The cooling system uses the traditional single eagle wing fan coupled with a single thick heat pipe design.
 Apart from the cooling system, we can safely say that the core hardware is technically the same as the ThinkPad X1 Yoga Gen 6.